Create a B2 Article

 Introduction

-Staying healthy can feel difficult when you’re busy with school, homework, and friends.
-But with just a few changes, you can feel better and have more energy every day.
+Staying healthy can feel difficult when you’re busy with school and homework.
+But with a few simple changes, you can feel better and have more energy.

 Eat well and move more

 To sum up, being healthy is about balance.
-Eat better, move more, rest well—and enjoy life.
-Why not start with a small change this week?
+Eat better, move more and rest well.
+Why not start with one small change this week?

 You have seen this question on a student website: